 Unfortunately, Scotland flight delays and cancellations happen.
 In fact, there are thousands of disrupted flights each year that could qualify for compensation under EC 261, but not all passengers claim.
 You need to file a claim to your compensation, which could be up to €600, depending on your flight details.

 If you’re travelling to or from Scotland and you face a flight delay or delay, you could be eligible for compensation under EC 261.
 The trick is you have to file a claim in order to receive it.
 You will not be automatically credited, so file a claim today.
-This article was updated on June 2023.
+This article was updated in 2023.